matthewhand/fiji-resort-analysis-2023/README.md

 ex Develop a mobile app for users to access the resort analysis on the go ex Implement a system for users to share their resort reviews and ratings ex Incorporate data from other holiday destinations for users interested in exploring beyond Fiji
-- Create a mockup React + MUI application for the Fiji travel scuba research